#8 Entry ban, #Tiananmen 1989, #Decarbonization goals, #Digitization efforts, #Economic pact with U.K.

 HIGHLIGHTS: 15th Dec – 31st Dec.

-● Decarbonization recognized as the new area of cooperation in the Japan-U.S. alliance.
+● Decarbonization recognised as the new area of cooperation in the Japan-U.S. alliance.

 ● In digitization of government services, Japan ranked last amongst other OECD nations.